- How to Choose the Best Pricing Strategy for Mobile Apps

 Besides offering the desired functionality, your app should be affordable for customers.
 It is only fair to offer value to your customers at a decent price.

-Penetration pricing strategy helps businesses attract new customers due to the low cost.
+Penetration pricing strategy helps businesses attract new customers due to the low cost of making an app.
 It is considered a classic strategy because it uses behavioural psychology to drive customers to purchase the product.
 The pricing for any digital product should also take into account the sustainability of your business.

 7. Understand what your product and target customers demand

 It is crucial to realize early on that no one size fits all.
 What may have worked for someone else, would not necessarily work for you.
-There will be new opportunities that you can tap into to build a successful mobile app business.
+There will be new opportunities that you can tap into to app development for startups.

 Think out of the box, be unconventional in your ways, and look out for alternate models to generate revenue.